 Every driver who gets behind the wheel in Tennessee owes a duty to other motorists to drive with reasonable care.
-Individuals who drive on Knoxville roads under the influence of alcohol have failed in their duty to drive safely.
+Individuals who travel on Knoxville roads drunk driving have failed in their duty to drive safely.
 The impaired drivers’ negligence can cause an accident in which innocent motorists suffer serious, even fatal injuries and significant property damages.

-If you or your loved one has suffered a traumatic accident at the hands of a drunk driver, you can trust the Law Offices of Ogle, Elrod & Baril, PLLC, to help you recover compensation for your financial losses.
+If you or your loved one has suffered a traumatic accident at the hands of a drunk driver, you can trust OEB Law, PLLC, to help you recover compensation for your financial losses.
 Call us today at 865-546-1111 to schedule a free, legal consultation with a drunk driving accident lawyer in Knoxville.

 What If the Drunk Driver Is Facing Criminal Charges?